Dragonlance: Creation

 Hickman developed his world creation technique by writing and self-publishing with his wife Laura the adventure modules Rahasia (1979) and Pharaoh (1980), and writing TSR's Ravenloft module (1983).
 He was unemployed in 1982, and TSR offered him a job based on his submission of several modules.
 That year, while driving from Utah to Wisconsin to start a job with TSR, Hickman and his wife created the Dragonlance universe concept.
 During the trip, Hickman and his wife discussed two ideas they had had for several years: an entire world used to support a storyline, and a world dominated by dragons.

 Their ideas were well received by TSR, whose marketing department felt they had enough dungeons, but not enough dragons.
 Hickman suggested a series of twelve modules, each featuring a different dragon.
 TSR employee Harold Johnson suggested that Hickman should try to get additional support from other TSR staff members and, after a period of months, Hickman had the support of Jeff Grubb, Larry Elmore, Roger Moore, Doug Niles, Michael Williams, and others with whom they discussed ideas for the project.
 Meanwhile, Weis was editing and writing various Endless Quest books for TSR.
 The Dragonlance group decided that novels should accompany the game modules; TSR reluctantly agreed and hired a writer.
 Hickman became the design coordinator for Project Overlord, the cover name for what would later be known as the Dragonlance saga.

-TSR decided to create a franchise, including modules, board games, lead figures, and—for the first time—novels.
+TSR decided to create a franchise, including modules, board games, lead figures, and - for the first time - novels.
 Weis had been hired as an editor; with Hickman, she began working with the author hired to write the novels.
 They weren't satisfied with the author, and decided they should be the ones to write the books.
 They collaborated over a weekend, writing the prologue for the first five chapters of the first novel, Dragons of Autumn Twilight, based on the module Dragons of Despair.
 TSR liked their treatment and gave them the assignment, firing the author.
-After two years of development, TSR released the module Dragons of Despair in March 1984 and the novel Dragons of Autumn Twilight in November 1984.
+After two years of development, TSR released the module Dragons of Despair and the novel Dragons of Autumn Twilight in March and November 1984, respectively.
 TSR had doubts about the finished novel's sales potential, and attempted to order thirty thousand copies, ultimately ordering the minimum print run of fifty thousand.
 The success of the novel prompted TSR to publish more copies to meet demand.
 The novel was written after the completion of the first Dragonlance game modules.
 Weis and Hickman felt this was constraining and made the novel feel too episodic, so they reversed the process for the next books and completed the novels before the related modules were written.
-Dragonlance eventually received ancillary products such as novels, calendars, computer games, and books of artwork.
+Dragonlance received support products such as novels, calendars, computer games, and books of artwork.